Julian Nagelsmann: 10 things on the ex-Bayern Munich and RB Leipzig coach

 4) Famous role models

-Although Nagelsmann cites former Bayern Munich coach Pep Guardiola as a source of inspiration, he acknowledges erstwhile Borussia Dortmund boss Thomas Tuchel as having the biggest influence on him.
+Although Nagelsmann cites former Bayern coach Pep Guardiola as a source of inspiration, he acknowledges erstwhile Borussia Dortmund boss Thomas Tuchel as having the biggest influence on him.
 While Augsburg reserve-team coach during the 2007/08 season, Tuchel gave Nagelsmann the task of scouting upcoming opponents.
 "That was my way into coaching," Nagelsmann explained.
 "I learned a lot from him."

 Tuchel was equally complimentary of his young protege.
 "He's a very inquisitive and very hardworking young coach," he said when Nagelsmann got the Hoffenheim job.
 "He enjoyed exceptional successes in youth football.
 I'm very happy for him and I believe in him."